 Who We Are

-Contributors to the blog are Mario Rizzo (New York University, Colloquium chairman and Blog editor), Andreas Hoffmann (Leipzig University, Blog co-editor), William Butos (Trinity College), Gene Callahan (Cardiff University), Young Back Choi (St. John’s University), David Harper (New York University), Sandy Ikeda (Purchase College, SUNY), Roger Koppl (Fairleigh Dickinson University), Chidem Kurdas (HedgeFundSmarts.com), Shruti Rajagopalan (Purchase College, SUNY), Edward Stringham (Trinity College), and Glen Whitman (Californa State University, Northridge).
+Contributors to the blog are Mario Rizzo (New York University, Blog editor), Andreas Hoffmann (Leipzig University, Blog co-editor), William Butos (Trinity College), Gene Callahan (Cardiff University), Young Back Choi (St. John’s University), David Harper (New York University), Sandy Ikeda (Purchase College, SUNY), Roger Koppl (Fairleigh Dickinson University), Chidem Kurdas (HedgeFundSmarts.com), Shruti Rajagopalan (Purchase College, SUNY), Edward Stringham (Trinity College), and Glen Whitman (Californa State University, Northridge).

 Jerry O’Driscoll is a frequent guest blogger.
 He is Senior Fellow of the Cato Institute (Washington, D.C.).